elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 Miss Brent dwelt upon Petrarch’s share in that revival of learning in Italy, which preceeded the revival of Art, and on the close connection of both revivals.

 The two interesting articles we had heard read relating to Italian artists and Italian writers made very appropriate the introduction of the subject which next claimed our attention;--“The Theatre of Arts and Letters.”[^*]
-[^*]: Crane's note: I believe the Society of “The Theatre of Arts and Letters” a few months after this meeting, ceased to exist.
+[^*]: _Crane's note:_ I believe the Society of “The Theatre of Arts and Letters” a few months after this meeting, ceased to exist.
 Recording Secretary

 The President announced that the next paper on the programme would be deferred, to receive a visitor.
 That we had probably heard of the Society of the “Theatre of Arts and Letters” of New York and Boston; with which were connected many names representing the highest culture and standing.
 That its object was the elevation of the Drama.
-That she introduced as the representation of this society, Miss Fischer, the President of the Twelfth Night Club of New York.
+That she introduced as the representation of this society, Miss [Alice] Fischer, the President of the Twelfth Night Club of New York.[^Fischer]
+[^Fischer]: Fischer (1865-1947) was an actress and founded the Twelfth Night Club, the first theatrical club for women, in 1891.

 Miss Fischer said that she had not expected to make a speech; that was a member of the company now playing under the auspices of the Theatre of the Arts and Letters at the Lyceum Theatre in this city, and that she was president of a younger club than ours.